HamiltonNews.com is powered by the following newspapers: Ancaster News, Dundas Star News, Hamilton Mountain News, and Stoney Creek News.

 Ancaster provides a change of pace from the city, yet gives access to all amenities and retains its small town atmosphere.

 Since 1967, the Ancaster News has been the preferred local source.
-It is welcomed into area homes every Friday and concentrates on the stories and people close to home.
+It is welcomed into area homes every Thrusday and concentrates on the stories and people close to home.
 From first goals to graduation, athletic achievement to craft expertise, the Ancaster News is where residents read about their friends, neighbours and community.

 Dundas Star News